nilpunning/rate-limit-scheduler/README.md

 Z Changed mind, not going to do.
 X Done

-If core-test.request-test number of requests is increased from 2000 to 5000 on my machine the server receives this error:
-ERROR - accept incoming request java.io.IOException: Too many open files before httpkit :queue-size is reached.
-Figure out where to set queue-size.

 _ Reduce queue-size & add a test around it.
 _ Graceful shutdown that play nicely with Docker (sigterm)
     _ Make test